miki151/device_owner/README.md

 ## Features

 - Provisionable as a **device owner** for full control of device policies.
-- Blocks manual launches of the Google Play Store by redirecting market intents to an informational screen.
+- Blocks manual launches of the Google Play Store by hiding the Play Store package and, as a fallback, redirecting market intents to an informational screen.
 - Allows background Play Store updates to continue to run so managed apps stay up to date.
 - Provides a simple admin UI secured by a PIN:
   - First launch requests the administrator to configure a PIN.